PB2: What It Is—And 9 Creative Ways To Use It!

 Add It To A Dip

-Powdered PB, fat-free cream cheese, vanilla extract and mini chocolate chips create an orgasmic dip that won't ruin your body goals.
+Powdered PB, fat-free cream cheese, vanilla extract, and mini chocolate chips create a delicious dip that won't ruin your body goals.
 In fact, according to the American Chemical Society's Journal of Agricultural and Food Chemistry, flavanols (organic compounds) in chocolate have been linked to lowered blood sugar and decreased body fat.